peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Party/Captain Lamp Minksi.md

 ###### Basic Information

 - Was born into the river running business
-- Calls herself a captain, but they don't actually own a boat and have only ran ships that her father owns
+- Calls herself a captain, but she doesn't actually own a boat and has only ran ships that her father owns
 - Mother was a beautiful human and father is a tabaxi
 - Resents her father for divorcing her mother and marrying a skanky Gnome